๐ŸงฒAP Physics 2

 Why This Matters

-Optics is where you see the ray model and wave model of light collide—sometimes literally.
+Optics is where the ray model and wave model of light collide.
 AP Physics 2 tests your ability to switch between these two frameworks: knowing when to treat light as straight-line rays bouncing off mirrors and bending through lenses, and when to recognize that light's wave nature produces interference patterns, diffraction effects, and polarization.
-The exam loves asking you to explain why one model works in a given situation but fails in another.
+The exam frequently asks you to explain why one model works in a given situation but fails in another.

-You're being tested on your understanding of how light behaves at boundaries, what determines image formation, and why wave effects only show up under certain conditions.
-Don't just memorize formulas—know which principle each concept demonstrates and when to apply geometric optics versus physical optics.
-Master the connections between these ideas, and you'll handle both multiple-choice and FRQ questions with confidence.
+You're being tested on how light behaves at boundaries, what determines image formation, and why wave effects only show up under certain conditions.
+Don't just memorize formulas.
+Know which principle each concept demonstrates and when to apply geometric optics versus physical optics.

 Light at Boundaries: Reflection and Refraction

-When light encounters a boundary between two media, it can bounce back (reflection) or bend as it crosses (refraction).
-The key is understanding that light changes direction because it changes speed in different materials.
+When light hits a boundary between two media, it can bounce back (reflection) or bend as it crosses (refraction).
+The underlying reason is simple: light changes direction because it changes speed in different materials.

 Reflection of Light

-• Law of reflection—the angle of incidence equals the angle of reflection, measured from the surface normal
+• Law of reflection: the angle of incidence equals the angle of reflection, both measured from the surface normal (the imaginary line perpendicular to the surface at the point of contact).

 Refraction of Light

-• Bending occurs because light travels at different speeds in different media—slower in denser materials
+• Bending occurs because light travels at different speeds in different media.
+It moves slower in optically denser materials like glass or water.

-• Toward or away from normal—light bends toward the normal when entering a denser medium, away when entering a less dense one
+• Toward or away from normal: light bends toward the normal when entering a denser medium (higher nn), and away from the normal when entering a less dense medium (lower nn).

 Snell's Law